cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 FastQC can be run on either the FASTQ reads or the BAM alignments.

-I wanted to check the original reads, so that corresponds to the scripts listed above.
+I wanted to check the original reads, so that corresponds to the scripts listed above (if you started viewing from [here](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/tree/main/Week5)).

 I think additional analyis is helpful for checking the alignment, especially when specifically working with RNA-Seq data.  **However, just in case a goal of the assignment was to run FastQC on the .bam alignments, I also did that (using *run_FastQC_BAM.py*).**